A Full Dive into Realizing the Edge-enabled Metaverse: Visions, Enabling Technologies,and Challenges: Introduction

-\item We explore how blockchain technologies can aid in the development of the Metaverse.
+\item We explore how blockchain technologies can aid in the development of the \textit{interoperatable} Metaverse.
 Different from the aforementioned surveys that focus only on the application value of blockchain, e.g., in empowering economic ecosystems in the Metaverse, we also emphasize the infrastructure value of blockchain.
-Specifically, we expound on how the blockchain can support the edge communication and networking aspects of the Metaverse, e.g., through secure and decentralized edge data storage and sharing for reliable Metaverse, scalable blockchain sharding and cross-chain for secure Metaverse applications.
-This is in line with the B5G/6G vision \cite{saad2019vision} that distributed ledger technologies will play a fundamental role in enabling native secure and reliable communication and networking.
+Specifically, we expound on how the blockchain can support the edge communication and networking aspects of the Metaverse, e.g., through secure and decentralized edge data storing and sharing for reliable Metaverse, blockchain sharding, and cross-chain for scalability and interoperability of the Metaverse.
+This is in line with the B5G/6G vision \cite{saad2019vision} that DLT will play a fundamental role in enabling native secure and reliable communication and networking.

 \item We outline the research directions to pave the path towards future research attempts on realizing the Metaverse at mobile edge networks.
 Our survey serves as an initial step that precedes a comprehensive and insightful investigation of the Metaverse at mobile edge networks, helping researchers quickly grasp the overview of visions, enabling technologies, and challenges in the area.